 Paycheck Protection Program Loan Forgiveness Application

-- Treasury/SBA released the PPP Loan Forgiveness Application on Friday May 15th.
+- On June 25, 2020, Treasury/SBA revised the PPP Loan Forgiveness Application Form 3508 and introduced the PPP Loan Forgiveness Application Form 3508EZ.
 We are reviewing the information and will share updates via email and on this page as received.
 You (the borrower) are required to complete the application in its entirety and submit all required supporting documents.
-You will need to refer to your PPP loan closing documents to complete parts of the application.
+Please refer to your PPP loan closing documents and the PPP Loan Forgiveness Application Form 3508 Instructions or the PPP Loan Forgiveness Application Form 3508EZ Instructions to complete parts of the applications.